ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

     Draws a collection of trees placed at random locations within a rectangular region
     '''
 ```
 Start by drawing three trees of the same height in a row.
-One way of doing this is to repeat a block of code to move the turtle to a specific spot and draws a tree as shown below:
+One way of doing is this is to repeat a block of code to move the turtle to a specific spot and then call the drawTree() function as shown below:

 ```
 # Move the turtle to location (-200, -100) and draw a tree